fredbrockow/Class-Booking-System/server/ENDPOINTS_SPECIFICATION.md

             }
         }
     ],
-    "message": {"sucess": "request was successfull"}
+    "message": {"success": "request was successfull"}
 }
 ```